BenBaudart/tweet-cleaner/README.md

 **Old tweets cleaner**
 --
-Node.js module for deleting tweets based on a .csv archive file from Twitter
+Specify a date, and watch all your older tweets get deleted

-Specify a date, and watch all the tweets older than this date get deleted.
+Node.js module for deleting tweets based on a .csv archive file from Twitter.
+You must first get your archive file from your [Twitter account](https://twitter.com/settings/account).
+Be careful, you can't use the newer archive file [available here](https://twitter.com/settings/your_twitter_data) because you will get a different file (.js) instead of a .csv file.

 --